andrewbrandwood/gulp-sass-generate-contents/README.md

 The contents are generated from the first line of each individual SASS file.

 <sup>*</sup> The plugin requires a comment at the top of each SASS file formatted starting with // (double slash).

-The plugin will ignore any files that do not have this on the first line of the file to be imported.
+The task will ignore files if they don't follow this format.

 ### Install
 ```